jeffboody/libnn/docs/tutorial.md

 	xdot nn-batch-norm.dot

+This derivation differs from the original BN paper and the cs231n class references as follows.

+* Gradients are averaged over the mini-batch
+* Tensors are configured for convolution by default
+* Nodes of the computation graph are the BN functions

+WARNING: It's TBD if the use of average gradients is a valid approach however it seems reasonable to apply the mini-batch method in conjuction with the BN algorithm.
+This approach should achieve the same benefits as the mini-batch method, improve performance and reduce the memory footprint.

-The per-channel/per-filter mean and variance are also calculated during training from the mini-batch.
+As per the original algorithm, the per-channel/per-filter mean and variance are also calculated during training from the mini-batch.
 Running averages of these values are also calculated during the training which are subsequently used when making predictions.
 The exponential average momentum is a hyperparameter and it was suggested that a good default is 0.99.

 	Xmean_ra = Xmean_ra*momentum + Xmean_mb*(1 - momentum)
 	Xvar_ra  = Xvar_ra*momentum + Xvar_mb*(1 - momentum)

-Note that the neural network may learn the identity operation (e.g. beta is the mean and gamma is the inverse of standard deviation) should this be optimal.

-Note that the tensor operations are component-wise.

-There is some discussion as to the best place for the Batch Normalization layer.
-The original paper placed this layer between the perceptron weighted average and the activation function, however, more recent results suggest that it's better to place after the activation function.
+There is some discussion as to the best place for the BN layer.
+The original paper placed this layer between the perceptron weighted average and the activation function.
+It was suggested to place the BN layer before the ReLU/PReLU activation functions but after tanh/logistic activation functions.
 When placed per the original paper, the perceptron bias is redundant with the beta offset.

 It was also mentioned that BN can be performed on the input layer in place of data centering and scaling.
 However, it's unclear if the the mean and standard deviation should be used from the training set or mini-batch in this case.

+The neural network may learn the identity operation (e.g. beta is the mean and gamma is the inverse of standard deviation) should this be optimal.

+Note that the derivation of the backpropagation algorithm for the non-convolution case is equivalent to setting xh and xw to 1.

+Note that the tensor operations are component-wise.

+Note that the original BN paper is missing a summation in the dL/dX term.

+Be sure to add a small epsilon to avoid divide-by-zero problems.

 Weight Normalization and Layer Normalization are additional related techniques however these won't be covered at this